-Q1: Many pregnant women in Dubai want to exercise during their pregnancy.
+Question 1: Many pregnant women in Dubai want to exercise during their pregnancy.
 Either to continue with their current exercise routines or by starting a new exercise routine.
 In general, is it safe to exercise during pregnancy?

 As a personal trainer who works with pregnant women in Dubai I always advise my client that they need to get approval from their healthcare professional before conducting any training, even if the woman had been training before pregnancy.